Nordstrom, Inc. (NYSE:JWN) Expected to Post Earnings of $0.52 Per Share

-Brokerages expect Nordstrom, Inc. (NYSE:JWN) to post $0.52 earnings per share for the current quarter, Zacks Investment Research reports.
+Equities research analysts predict that Nordstrom, Inc. (NYSE:JWN) will post earnings per share of $0.52 for the current fiscal quarter, according to Zacks Investment Research.
 Five analysts have provided estimates for Nordstrom’s earnings, with the lowest EPS estimate coming in at $0.39 and the highest estimate coming in at $0.67.
-Nordstrom reported earnings per share of $0.22 in the same quarter last year, which would suggest a positive year-over-year growth rate of 136.4%.
-The firm is scheduled to announce its next quarterly earnings results on Tuesday, November 23rd.
+Nordstrom posted earnings of $0.22 per share in the same quarter last year, which indicates a positive year over year growth rate of 136.4%.
+The business is expected to report its next quarterly earnings results after the market closes on Tuesday, November 23rd.

-According to Zacks, analysts expect that Nordstrom will report full year earnings of $1.44 per share for the current year, with EPS estimates ranging from $1.18 to $1.60.
-For the next year, analysts anticipate that the business will post earnings of $2.30 per share, with EPS estimates ranging from $1.70 to $2.61.
-Zacks’ earnings per share averages are a mean average based on a survey of sell-side research firms that that provide coverage for Nordstrom.
+On average, analysts expect that Nordstrom will report full year earnings of $1.46 per share for the current year, with EPS estimates ranging from $1.18 to $1.61.
+For the next year, analysts expect that the firm will report earnings of $2.31 per share, with EPS estimates ranging from $1.70 to $2.61.
+Zacks Investment Research’s earnings per share averages are a mean average based on a survey of research firms that follow Nordstrom.

-Nordstrom (NYSE:JWN) last issued its earnings results on Monday, August 23rd.
-The specialty retailer reported $0.49 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.27 by $0.22.
-The firm had revenue of $3.66 billion during the quarter, compared to the consensus estimate of $3.33 billion.
-The company’s quarterly revenue was up 96.4% on a year-over-year basis.
-During the same quarter in the prior year, the company posted ($1.62) EPS.
+Nordstrom (NYSE:JWN) last issued its quarterly earnings results on Monday, August 23rd.
+The specialty retailer reported $0.49 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.27 by $0.22.
+The firm had revenue of $3.66 billion for the quarter, compared to the consensus estimate of $3.33 billion.
+During the same quarter in the prior year, the firm earned ($1.62) earnings per share.
+The company’s revenue was up 96.4% on a year-over-year basis.

-A number of hedge funds have recently made changes to their positions in JWN.
-Walled Lake Planning & Wealth Management LLC purchased a new stake in Nordstrom during the second quarter valued at approximately $29,000.
-Captrust Financial Advisors increased its stake in shares of Nordstrom by 68.4% in the first quarter.
-Captrust Financial Advisors now owns 1,197 shares of the specialty retailer’s stock worth $45,000 after purchasing an additional 486 shares in the last quarter.
-TCTC Holdings LLC purchased a new stake in shares of Nordstrom in the third quarter worth $48,000.
-Parallel Advisors LLC increased its stake in shares of Nordstrom by 122.1% in the second quarter.
-Parallel Advisors LLC now owns 1,455 shares of the specialty retailer’s stock worth $53,000 after purchasing an additional 800 shares in the last quarter.
-Finally, Atlas Private Wealth Advisors purchased a new stake in shares of Nordstrom in the third quarter worth $70,000.
-59.29% of the stock is owned by institutional investors and hedge funds.
+Several hedge funds have recently bought and sold shares of the company.
+Walled Lake Planning & Wealth Management LLC bought a new stake in shares of Nordstrom in the 2nd quarter valued at $29,000.
+Captrust Financial Advisors increased its position in shares of Nordstrom by 68.4% in the 1st quarter.
+Captrust Financial Advisors now owns 1,197 shares of the specialty retailer’s stock valued at $45,000 after buying an additional 486 shares in the last quarter.
+TCTC Holdings LLC bought a new stake in shares of Nordstrom in the 3rd quarter valued at $48,000.
+Parallel Advisors LLC increased its position in shares of Nordstrom by 122.1% in the 2nd quarter.
+Parallel Advisors LLC now owns 1,455 shares of the specialty retailer’s stock valued at $53,000 after buying an additional 800 shares in the last quarter.
+Finally, Atlas Private Wealth Advisors bought a new stake in shares of Nordstrom in the 3rd quarter valued at $70,000.
+59.29% of the stock is currently owned by institutional investors.

 Nordstrom, Inc engages in the manufacture and trade of clothes, shoes, and accessories.
 It operates through Retail; and Corporate/Other.
 The Retail segment comprises selection of high-quality, brand-name, and private label merchandise, which includes apparel, shoes, cosmetics, and accessories for women, men, young adults, and children.